marwahfaraj/Multi_Agent_Financial_Analysis_System/README.md

 </p>

 ---
-A comprehensive financial analysis system powered by agentic AI using the Agno platform, developed for the AAI-520 Final Team Project.
+A comprehensive financial analysis system powered by agentic AI using the Agno platform.

 ## 🎯 Project Overview

 This project implements a multi-agent financial analysis system that demonstrates autonomous agent functions and workflow patterns required for modern financial analysis.
 The system uses specialized AI agents to analyze market data, news sentiment, earnings reports, and provide investment recommendations.

-## 👥 Team Members

-- **Marwah Faraj**: Investment Research Agent, Earnings Agent, Workflow Patterns Implementation
-- **Patrick Woo-Sam**: News Agent, Memory Agent
-- **Atul Prasad**: Market Data Agent, API Tools Integration

 ## 📋 Project Requirements